Please note that we now have a new website – www.rscm.org.uk – the below information will not be updated.

-The RSCM Millennium Youth Choir is an exciting chamber choir, founded at the instigation of Lord Carey, former Archbishop of Canterbury.
-It offers special opportunities to around 36 young singers to sing the widest and most exciting range of sacred music to the highest standards.
-Residential courses of approximately 4–6 days are held during school and university holidays, and include individual musical and vocal tuition, services and public concerts.
+The RSCM Millennium Youth Choir is a vibrant, young chamber choir, for singers up to age 23.
+It was founded at the instigation of Lord Carey, former Archbishop of Canterbury, and offers special opportunities to young singers to sing the widest and most exciting range of sacred music to the highest standards.

 Joining the Millennium Youth Choir

 Membership of the Millennium Youth Choir is open to singers of any voice part between 15 and 23 years of age, and entry is by audition.
 Auditions are normally held at MYC events or separate arrangements may be made if necessary.
 Auditions are closed until after the Summer Course and details of the next round of auditions will be posted on this page.

 Please bring a piece of your own choice to sing (two copies).
 This should:

 RSCM Gold Award syllabus contain examples of possible repertoire:

 The audition (which will also include supporting tests) will explore speed of learning, sense and control of pitch, response to text, ability to hold an independent part and voice quality.

 Successful candidates will be offered a place in MYC and will usually be expected to attend a minimum of 90% of choir activities for the year.